 IEEs at the UW Autism Center

-The UW Autism Center offers IEEs through individualized, comprehensive diagnostic and psychoeducational evaluations.
+The UW Autism Center is currently able to offer behavior-related IEE evaluations such as functional behavior assessments (FBA) completed by a behavior analyst.
 Our clinicians are specially trained and possess the necessary skills, experience, education, and licenses or credentials to provide an IEE.
-IEEs at the UWAC may be completed by a clinical psychologist, speech language pathologist, and/or behavior analyst.
-An IEE may involve one or more professionals depending upon the goal(s) of the IEE and will include several sessions (e.g. assessment, observation, records review, and interview), a written report, and a feedback session.
+The assessments will include several sessions (e.g. assessment, observation, records review, and interview), a written report, and a feedback session.

 Please complete the IEE Request Form (577 KB) to initiate the process with UWAC.